bschlenk/homebridge-roku/README.md

 1. Install globally by running `npm install -g homebridge-roku`
 2. Ensure Roku device is turned on
-3. Update config file with Roku info by running `./bin/homebridge-roku-config --merge`
+3. Update config file with Roku info by running `homebridge-roku-config --merge`

 ### Additional Installation Info

 A config file must exist at `~/.homebridge/config.json`.
 See the [sample config file](https://github.com/nfarina/homebridge/blob/master/config-sample.json) for an example.

-You can run `./bin/homebridge-roku-config` by itself to print out the homebride-roku config and manually add it to `~/.homebridge/config.json` if you prefer.
+You can run `homebridge-roku-config` by itself to print out the homebride-roku config and manually add it to `~/.homebridge/config.json` if you prefer.

 Any time you install a new app, repeat step 3 to update the config file with the app's info.
 You can also remove apps from the generated config if you don't want to be able to launch them with Siri.